 Prescribed burn at the Fort Worth Botanic Gardens on 18 December 2023 included staff from PARD, Fort Worth Fire Department, and Tarrant Regional Water District.

 Prescribed fire is just as important to our forests as it is our prairies.
-This site had so much leaf litter accumulation from a lack of fire that the herbaceous vegetation disappeared over time.

 The City of Fort Worth Park and Recreation Department uses prescribed fire to manage Natural Areas all across Fort Worth.
 Prescribed fire has many benefits to native plant and animal communities that cannot be achieved with other land management practices (e.g., mowing, herbicide).
 Prescribed fire is also the most cost-effective tool to improve natural areas.